btwiusegentoo/nixconfig/README.md

 <h2>Credits</h2>
 <a href="https://github.com/NixOS/nixos-artwork/tree/master/logo">NixOS/nixos-artwork</a> -> NixOS logo. used on wallpaper.
 Changed colors to match palenight color scheme. distributed under <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY license</a>
+This means that the wallpaper.png on this repo is also distributed under same license.